MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/manage-avoid-policy-conflicts.md

 ## Considerations when creating new policies in the Microsoft Intune Admin Center

 Devices and users targeted with the same setting from different policies cause conflicts.
 When conflicts occur, Intune generates an error and don't apply either setting.
-As a result, it is important to avoid or resolve conflicts to ensure the correct configuration is applied.
+As a result, it's important to avoid or resolve conflicts to ensure the correct configuration is applied.

 Use these steps to avoid policy conflicts: